tahaluindo/gonzoknows.github.io/_tabs/about.md

 - Automatic switching between dark and light mode, compatible with Apple devices
 - Advanced in-text search engine for precise results
-- Localized comments, with free hosting provided by GitHub
 - Atom Feeds, which are RSS feeds for apps
 - Social media integration, including the ability to share on Twitter, Facebook, Telegram, and by providing a link.